Chris Soumokil: Exile and execution

 After the Indonesian invasion of Ambon and its successful attack on the rebel capital of Ambon, Soumokil fled to the nearby island of Seram, where he led a small band of guerillas until his capture on 2 December 1963.
 He was initially imprisoned on Java.

-Soumokil was executed by firing squad on 12 April 1966, on Pulau Ubi Basar by forces loyal to Suharto.
+Soumokil was executed by firing squad on 12 April 1966, on Pulau Ubi Besar by forces loyal to Suharto.